-I don’t like taking books when I travel.
+I don’t like taking books when I go on a safari.
 They add a lot of weight to my luggage and I’m usually having too much fun to open a book anyway.
 So I normally just take my Kindle, which I rarely end up opening either.

 When traveling to Southern Africa though, things change.
 My day pack is filled with books, and it’s heavy.
 But we’re always glad we did.